 2. Vortex Optics Crossfire II 2-7x32 Scout

-Vortex optics is known for a single thing, it’s the legendary durability to their scopes enjoy.
-There are at the forefront of innovation and customer service for their products and the optics industry as a whole.
+Vortex optics is known for a single thing; the legendary durability of their scopes.
+They are at the forefront of innovation and customer service for their products and the optics industry as a whole.
 This is one of the best and lowest cost scout scopes on the market.

 Made from a single piece of aircraft grade aluminum, the fully multicoated optics in this scope are O-ring sealed and dry nitrogen purged.
 This delivers fully waterproof, fog proof and shockproof performance in any condition.
 Especially important for a scout rifle, this scope provides a full 9.45 inches of eye relief and an extremely forgiving fast focus eyepiece.

 This allows you to very quickly and accurately take advantage of the high-quality magnifications and optical clarity this scope affords you in the field.
 The V-PLEX reticle is a very popular all-purpose hunting reticle, designed to allow you to accurately predict your shots out to normal hunting ranges with full-sized cartridges.

 This may be the most rugged and dependable scout scope on the market, as well as providing some of the best value for money.
 It is included in several packages offered by multiple manufacturers, the crossfire II optics line-up from Vortex is an outstanding piece of equipment and performs admirably in any condition.

 Nikon scopes are the best value in the outdoor industry.
 They provide excellent optics for the money that provide all the capability of much higher cost optics.

 Extremely high-quality, value driven optics and construction make this one of the best scopes for people who want to make the most of their budget.
 Designed as an all-around long eye relief scope to be mounted on rifles, as well as hard recoiling pistols, it is an extremely versatile design that is as durable as it is lightweight.